The Growing Place

 A vigorous and floriferous climber with large and daring velvet purple flowers throughout the summer, one of the toughest varieties and aptly named

 General Sikorski Clematis features bold purple star-shaped flowers with buttery yellow eyes at the ends of the branches from mid summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 General Sikorski Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.